wbhart/Weber1/index.md

 would be true.
 This element e is however equal to b_2b_1⁻¹, and thus, since the b are contained in Q, likewise in Q and thus also in R contained.
 But then Rb_2 = Rb_1 would also be true, which contradicts the assumption.

-From this we can form the elements of the group complementary to R with respect to Q and of the group complementary to Q\textrm' with respect to P. We obtain these two groups
+From this we can form the elements of the group complementary to R with respect to Q and of the group complementary to Q\text{'} with respect to P. We obtain these two groups

 $$
 Q/R = R, Rb_1, Rb_2, Rb_3 ...